bharathraj541/Guess-my-number_game/README.md

 Restart Option: Allows the user to restart the game after completing or wanting to start over.

 Technologies Used:
-HTML for structure
+.HTML for structure
-CSS for styling
+.CSS for styling
-JavaScript for functionalitySkills
+.JavaScript for functionalitySkills

 Practiced:DOM manipulation in JavaScriptEvent handlingConditional statementsRandom number generation